Cherreads

 It didn't look like a hospital.
 Or a police station.

-It looked like— A residence.
+It looked like—a residence.
 A palace.

 My sister and I had our mouths agape until the car stopped.
-The door opened and a stern looking suited man stood before me.
+The door opened and a stern-looking suited man stood before me.

-"Mrs Blackwood?"
+"Mrs. Blackwood?"

 I nodded, stepping out slowly with Rudina.
 He stepped aside and then I felt it.
 A heavy presence.

 A woman approached—dressed in combat boots and fitted gear, her gaze locked onto me like a weapon freezing me to the ground.
-Even though her eyes looked slightly swollen, she looked furious.
-My trembling hand clutched tightly to the ends of my veil.

 "I—I am."